-Women found guilty of adultery were stoned to death, homosexuals crushed under brick walls, thieves' hands amputated and those accused of murder publicly executed by victims' families.
+Women found guilty of adultery were stoned to death, homosexuals were crushed under brick walls, thieves' hands amputated and those accused of murder publicly executed by victims' families.

 Edicts from Mullah Omar included the death sentence for anyone converting to another religion, as well as the infamous orders to destroy the country's ancient Buddha statues at Bamiyan.